 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)

-- October: Non-refundable deposit due at the Cashier's Office in McKean House, and receipt brought to the International Programs Office
+- February: Non-refundable deposit due at Cashier's Office in McKean House and receipt brought to the International Programs Office

 For More Information

-Contact Professor Rhona Beaton, Assistant Director of Health Professions Program.
+Contact Professor Carol Weisse, Director of Health Professions Program.